 Coastal Zone Management

-The first stage is complete and is called the Coastal Zone Study.
-The Coastal Zone Study involved identification of the issues affecting the coastline over time, focusing in particular on the risks from coastal processes, climate change and sea level rise.
+The first stage was the preparation of the Coastal Zone Study.
+This study investigated the hazards affecting the coastline over time, focusing on coastal processes, climate change and sea level rise.
+The hazards considered include:

 - a 1 in 100 year storm